 Description

-Azure Storage blobs can contain data such as ePHI or financial records, which can be sensitive or personal.
+Azure Storage containers can contain data such as ePHI or financial records, which can be sensitive or personal.
 Data that is modified or deleted in error by an application or other storage account user can cause data loss or unavailability.

 Rationale